d3vilh/raspberry-gateway/openvpn-server/README.md

-# OpenVPN and OpenVPN WEB UI
+# OpenVPN and OpenVPN UI

 Most of documentation can be found in the [main README.md](https://github.com/d3vilh/raspberry-gateway) file, if you want to run it without anything else you'll have to edit the [dns-configuration](https://github.com/d3vilh/raspberry-gateway/blob/master/openvpn-server/config/server.conf#L20) (which currently points to the PiHole DNS Server) and if you don't want to use a custom dns-resolve at all you may also want to comment out [this line](https://github.com/d3vilh/raspberry-gateway/blob/master/openvpn-server/config/server.conf#L39).